i11g/Manual-Testing-Projects/README.md

 * [License](#license)

 ## General Information
-The repo contains the testing results of performing manual tests of the following Web App;ications:
+The repo contains the testing results of performing manual tests of the following Web Applications:
 - Foody App
 - Story Spoil
 - Idea App
-- The Web Apps were provided by SoftUni and are part of the course QA Fundamentals and manual Testing
+- The Web Apps were provided by SoftUni and are part of the course QA Fundamentals and Manual Testing

 ## Technologies Used
 - manual testing